antonncheeseman/DenoISTpy/README.md

 estimation, Poisson mixture fitting, AnnData/SpatialData writers, CLI usage, and rough parity checks against the R implementation.

+If you use this package and find it helpful/find issues, please let me know.
+All credit for this denoising approach is attributed to the original implementation by Aaron Kwok et al. (https://github.com/aaronkwc/DenoIST.git), the preprint for which can be found at https://www.biorxiv.org/content/10.1101/2025.11.13.688387v1.full#T1

-## What the Original R Package Did
+## What the Original R Package Does

 The R package denoises image-based spatial transcriptomics count matrices by estimating, for each cell, which gene counts are likely to be real cell signal